MatthewMWR/TracePeek/README.md

 ## When *not* to use TracePeek
 TracePeek fills a narrow gap in the ETW ecosystem (interactivity and PowerShell friendliness) and does not compete with tools like WPT/WPR/xperf/WPA/PerfView, et al. which are already great at other workflows.

-Also, TracePeek parses each event to support easy interactive use and is likely the wrong choice for high-volume events.
+Also, TracePeek parses each event to support easy interactive use and is not intended for high-volume events.

 ## Getting started
 Powershell example:```powershell